 One can never test enough but you can’t wait to complete an eternal test suite before shipping.
 The market will always exercise your product much more than most enterprises can afford to complete in-house.
 Still, you want to avoid using customers as your primary source of feedback about whether the product does as agreed and expected.

 All customers would of course rather have a full product in-hand sooner than later, but premature revisions of the product may still miss conveniences that come with market experience.
 Though a feature may be on the right track the first time the team pronounces it “Done,” agile tells us that we are unlikely to get it right the first time and that market feedback helps steer the product in the right direction.
 There is a spectrum of customers that ranges from zero tolerance for such inconveniences at one end, to those with a higher appetite for early product availability even at the cost of some awkwardness at the other end.
-For example, a vendor may produce a Java compiler (a compiler is a computer tool that takes a programmer’s instructions for how a computer should behave and turns it into a computer program that can be used by a third party.)
+For example, a vendor may produce a Java compiler (a compiler is a computer tool that takes a programmer’s instructions for how a computer should behave and turns it into a computer program that a third party can use.)
 The compiler vendor’s client may use that compiler to in turn produce its own product, such as a spreadsheet program.
 Even if the compiler isn’t perfect or complete, it may be good enough for the spreadsheet company to start framing out a new product even before the vendor implements all features of the dark corners of Java.
 An aerospace company that uses Java to update its flight control software in the field, on the other hand, will insist on a fully featured, high-quality Java compiler out-of-the-box from the vendor.

 You could just delay releasing product for several Sprints with the hope that the quality will be good enough at the time you release it.
 But fitness for use in the real world is unlikely to improve without real feedback, and you won’t really know when the quality reaches a given threshold of acceptability unless it’s in real use.